TedVu/UrlShortener/README.md

-﻿# UrlShortener
+# Url Shortener

+## Project Brief

-URL Shortener project built with the following technologies:
+A simple Url Shortener project with the focus on learning to build a fullstack application with MERN stack.

+## Project Tools and Technologies

-Boostrap
+- Boostrap
-NodeJS
+- NodeJS
-MongoDB
+- MongoDB
+- Express
+- EJS